COMM 300 - Principles of Communication: Getting Started

 Overview Resources

 What kinds of resources give you an overview on a topic?
-Encylcopedias, bibliographies and dictionaries are a great way to start, are available online, and are searchable:
+Encyclopedias, bibliographies and dictionaries are a great way to start, are available online, and are searchable:

-- Oxford Bibliographies: Think of this resource as a kind of one-stop shopping site for communication and other social science topics.
-Includes overviews, histories, identifies and explains major concepts.
+• Oxford Bibliographies - Communication: Think of this resource as a kind of one-stop shopping site for communication topics.
+The bibliography includes overviews, histories, identifies and explains major concepts.
 It also suggests books and articles for more information.

 Need more help with coming up with a research question?
 Watch the video below--